polkadot-developers/polkadot-docs/polkadot-protocol/basics/accounts.md

 - **`sufficients`** - represents the number of modules that allow the account to exist for internal purposes, independent of any other modules
 - **`AccountData`** - a flexible data structure that can be customized in the runtime configuration, usually containing balances or other user-specific data

 This structure helps manage an account's state and prevents its premature removal while it is still referenced by other on-chain data or modules.
+The [`AccountInfo`](https://paritytech.github.io/polkadot-sdk/master/frame_system/struct.AccountInfo.html){target=\_blank} structure can vary as long as it satisfies the trait bounds defined by the `AccountData` associated type in the [`frame-system::pallet::Config`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/trait.Config.html){target=\_blank} trait.

 ### Account Reference Counters